TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### spellcooldown_\[1-5]
 The cooldown in milliseconds for the specific spell controlling how often the spell can be used.
 Use -1 to use the default spell cooldown.
 > Note: this is not the "internal cooldown" of procs commonly found on items such as trinkets with "Chance on hit" effects.
 {.is-info}

 &nbsp;

 ### spellcategory_\[1-5]
-The category that the spell is in.
-(Id from SpellCategory.dbc) &nbsp;
+The [SpellCategory ID](/files/DBC/335/spellcategory#id) that the spell is in.
+&nbsp;

 ### spellcategorycooldown_\[1-5]
 The cooldown time in milliseconds that is applied to all other spells of the same **spellcategory**.
 Use -1 to use the default spell cooldown.
 &nbsp;